Ficool

 "Extreme Heat Disaster — Estimated Duration: Six Months."

-Adrian had saved her in that dream.
+He had saved her in that dream.

-Now, it was her turn.
+And now, it was her turn.

 Even the shadows felt sharp.

-But her movements were steady.
-Intentional.
+But her actions were deliberate.
+Careful.

-She wasn't panicking.
+She wasn't losing her nerve.

 She was ready.